 Transfer – Application for registration of a change of ownership

 Currently, Tailte Éireann finds that, on average, 15% of applications involving a Deed of Transfer are rejected each year, often for routine errors.
-This short video will cover the main reasons why an application to register a transfer is either rejected or queried.
-A printable checklist, covering the steps you should take in preparing your applications, is available below.
+A checklist, covering the steps you should take in preparing your applications, is available below.

 Document Required – Form 17, Fees and Revenue e-Stamp Certificate